MicrosoftDocs/power-platform/power-platform/admin/manage-apps.md

 3. Under **Resources**, select **Dynamics 365 apps**.

-   You'll see a list of Dynamics 365 apps installed in the selected environment.
+   You'll see a list of Dynamics 365 apps installed **by you** in the selected environment.

    > [!div class="mx-imgBorder"]
    > ![Environment view](media/app-management-environment-view.png "Environment view")